Creating a new distribution¶

 Export module: File & Preset

-To reuse your export configuration during the running distribution development, you should now save it as a preset.
-Find a descriptive title and click the Save button.
+To reuse your export configuration during ongoing distribution development, you should now save it as a preset.
+Choose a descriptive title and click the Save button.
+A record will be created in the

 Currently, after saving the export configuration, you jump to the first tab, so navigate back to the File & Preset tab.